Um-esh/test/FlipkartClone/SETUP_GUIDE.md

 1. In Project settings → General tab
 2. Scroll to "Your apps" section
 3. Click the web icon (`</>`) to add a web app
-4. Register app with a nickname (e.g., "flipshop-web")
+4. Register app with a nickname (e.g., "buddyshop-web")
 5. Copy the configuration values shown

 ### Step 4: Set Environment Variables